Why Autonomous Research Agents Hallucinate — and How a Critic Loop Fixes It

 flags: list[str] # specific issues for the planner to act on

-The critic returns this structured output to the planner — not as free text and not to the executor.
-The planner reads overall_groundedness and the flags list to decide what happens next: if groundedness is above threshold (e.g., 0.8), the report is approved.
-If below, the planner re-queues the flagged sub-questions with explicit instructions to find sources for the unsupported claims.
+The planner reads overall_groundedness and the flags list, then chooses the next step.
+If groundedness exceeds a configured threshold, for example 0.8, the report can be approved.
+If it falls below that threshold, the planner re-queues the flagged sub-questions with explicit instructions to find sources for the unsupported claims.

-This loop has a max-iterations guard.
-If groundedness doesn't improve after two re-query cycles, the planner marks the low-confidence claims explicitly in the final report rather than silently passing them through.
+This loop also needs a max-iterations guard.
+In my own implementations, I prefer a hard stop over an agent that keeps searching until it finds something plausible.
+If groundedness does not improve after two re-query cycles, the planner marks the low-confidence claims explicitly in the final report instead of silently passing them through.

 3. Independent source access for the critic

-The critic must have access to the same source documents the executor retrieved — not the executor's summary of those documents.
-This is the key structural requirement.
+The critic must have access to the same source documents the executor retrieved.
+It cannot rely only on the executor's summary of those documents.
+This is a requirement I do not relax.

-If the critic only sees the executor's summary, it can verify internal consistency ("do these claims contradict each other?") but not external grounding ("is this claim actually in the source?").
-A summary can be internally consistent and completely wrong.
+If the critic only sees the executor's summary, it can check whether the summary contradicts itself.
+It cannot check whether a claim is actually present in the source.
+A summary can be internally consistent and still be wrong.

 # Wrong: critic sees only the summary